 Valladolid was founded in 1543 by Spanish conqueror Francisco de Montejo.
 It obtained the “Pueblo Mágico” status in 2012 which means it is part of a series of towns around Mexico that offer visitors special experiences.
 Thanks to its natural beauty, culture, traditions, folklore, historical relevance, cuisine, art crafts and great hospitality, Valladolid Mexico deserved this title!
 It’s often said that natives of Valladolid are amongst the friendliest people in Mexico.
 They will be happy to chat with you or help you find the way in their beautiful town.

 The colonial architecture of Valladolid is the first thing that will capture your eye.
 Some people consider Valladolid even as the small-scale version of Mérida.
-Most of the colonial buildings and classic mansions are over a hundred years old and well maintained.
-Outside of Valladolid Mexico are many things to do.
-From exploring the cenotes to a visit to one of the seven world wonders.
-Find here all the inspiration you need for Valladolid Mexico!
+Most of the colonial buildings in Valladolid and classic mansions are over a hundred years old and well maintained.
+Outside of Valladolid Mexico are many things to do, perfect for day trips.
+From exploring the cenotes to a visit to the Mayan Ruins, one of the seven world wonders.
+But if you love to have more mountains around you, then traveling to Oaxaca must be on your list.
+Valladolid, and the Yucatan Peninsula in general, is very flat.
+But that is not a reason to skip the beautiful town of Valladolid.
+Find here all the things you need to know for visiting Valladolid Mexico!

 How to get to Valladolid Mexico